 - Students in under-assigned rooms or efficiency apartments will be expected to properly clean and make one-half of their room or apartment available for a second person with reasonable notice (usually 24 hours) or at the end of the semester.

 - If a student does not do this and/or refuses to accept an assigned roommate to include making the assigned roommate feel welcome, the University may, at its discretion, require the student to move to another room or efficiency apartment or to reimburse the University for room rent payments lost as a result of their actions or inaction.
 (As an alternative, the Housing and Residence Life Office may choose to charge the student with an Improper Room Readiness Fee of $250 plus the premium room rate for a single room.)

 Once it's been determined that an individual is living in an under-assigned room, that person will receive an email from staff in the Housing and Residence Life Office that outlines their options.
 Residence Life staff (the Resident Adviser or Resident Director) in that person's hall then contacts the individual to discuss what the person would like to do.
 After meeting with their RD and reviewing the Under-Assigned Room Option Form, the person in an under-assigned room typically has five (5) days to indicate which option they have chosen.

-The student in the under-assigned room may choose to remain in the room and continue to pay the two-person room rate.
-If this option is chosen, the student in the under-assigned room understands that the University may move another student into their room at any time.
+Remain in the under-assigned room and continue to pay the two-person rate with the understanding that the University may move another student into his or her room at any time (with sufficient notice).

 Questions regarding the under-assigned room process should be referred to the Resident Director in the hall in which the student lives.
 Questions may also be addressed to Housing and Residence Life at (906) 227-2620 or firstname.lastname@example.org.